Emahnuel90/Kinectome4MovementRecognition/README.md

 ## Code
-This repository contains the MATLAB code used to run the classification analysis performed and to plot the figures.
+This repository contains the MATLAB code used to run the classification analysis performed and to plot the main figure of the paper.
 The data contained in the dataset cannot be directly used with this code, as they were first subjected to steps of visual inspection, removal of poor-quality data, and preprocessing, as described in the manuscript.
 The way the data should be organized in matlab is reported in the main function 'movement_classification_kinectome_vs_PCA' You can run the code calling this function as: